Gay Bangkok City Guide

 Bangkok has an extensive bus network but drivers usually only speak Thai.
 You need to know the route in advance.
 Not tourist-friendly.

 Bangkok is busy all year, though peak season is from November to February, when the weather is comfortable, with temperatures varying from 25°C to 32°C. Around April and May, it is very hot, so be prepared.
-Rainy season is from June through October.
+The rainy season is from June through October.

-Many gay travellers come to Thailand for New Year’s and SongKran Festival (mid-April).
+Many gay travelers come to Thailand for New Year’s and Songkran Festival (mid-April).

 Besides the locals' warm hospitality a very welcoming gay scene, Bangkok has a lot more to offer.
 Check our Bangkok Attractions page.

 Most tourists can enter Thailand for up to 30 days without a visa (click here for a list of countries).
 On arrival, proceed to immigration.
 Your passport must be valid for at least 6 months after the date of your arrival, and you need proof of onward travel (e.g. a confirmed air ticket).

 Consult your local Thai Embassy before travelling if you plan to stay longer, work or visit more than three times in any 6-month period.
 If you exceed your permitted stay, you will be fined.
 By law, you should keep your passport with you at all times.
 Very few tourists do this.
 However, it is a good idea to keep a photocopy of your passport in your wallet.

 Thailand’s currency is Thai baht (THB).
 ATM machines can be found all over Bangkok.
 Credit and debit cards are widely accepted at hotels, shops and restaurants.
 You may be asked for a photo ID.

 You can exchange case at most banks or at Super Rich which offers slightly better rates.
 Super Rich booths are conveniently at Siam, Chidlom and Asoke BTS Skytrain stations - your passport is required.